20+ Glamorous Roaring 20s Party Ideas for a Dazzling Night

 Flapper Dress Code

 Encourage the fringe!
-There is nothing like the sound of a hundred beads clinking together when people dance.
-It’s the literal sound of the 20s.
+There’s nothing like the sound of hundreds of beads clinking together when people dance.
+It’s the literal sound of the 1920s.

 Menswear Pinstripes